cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 $ simd query group group-members $GROUP_ID
 ```

-As an exercise, add Bob back in the group, and then go to the next section.
+As an exercise, add Bob back to the group before moving on to the next section.

 ## Create a group policy

-Next you need to create a group policy, and its decision policy.
+Next, you need to create a group policy and its decision policy.
 These define how long a proposal can be voted on, and how its outcome is calculated.
 Here you use the [`ThresholdDecisionPolicy`](https://github.com/cosmos/cosmos-sdk/blob/release/v0.46.x/proto/cosmos/group/v1/types.proto#L53-L62) as decision policy.
-It defines the threshold that the tally of weighted _yes_ votes must reach in order for a proposal to pass.
+It defines the threshold that the tally of weighted _yes_ votes must reach for a proposal to pass.
 Each member's vote carries a specific weight, as defined in the group.

 The following is the content of the `policy.json`.
 It states that: